mmiranda222/.statsuite/content/using-dlm/manage-data/copy-data.md

 c) **Only run advanced validations without changing data**: this option will only perform an "analysis" of the data compliancy without updating the target, and a report by email will be sent with the result.

-By default, the basic validations option is selected.
+The default selection, whether basic or advanced validations option, is configurable by DLM instance: see how to [here](https://sis-cc.gitlab.io/dotstatsuite-documentation/configurations/dlm-configuration/#default-data-validations-option).

 ![dlm copy data validation ](/dotstatsuite-documentation/images/dlm-copydata-validation1.png)